Geography at King Richard III Infant and Nursery School

 By the time children leave our school, we hope they have a passion for exploring the outdoor world, an understanding and respect of different cultures both within our country and others, and many transferable skills applicable to use in the real world for years to come.

-Please see below for our school's Geography Overview and Long Term Plans for each year group:
+Please see below for our school's Geography Overview and Progression Maps: